GeeeHesso/geeehesso.github.io/README.md

 ## Welcome to GitHub Pages

-Can be run localy.
+Can be run locally.

 In the terminal run;  Jekyll serve -l

-Then access the site on the adress;  localhost:4000/
+Then access the site on the address;  localhost:4000/